AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 Everyone participating in IssueScout is expected to:

-- Treat others with respect.
+- Treat others with kindness and respect.
+- Communicate professionally.
-- Be patient and constructive.
+- Be patient with contributors of all experience levels.
 - Assume good intentions whenever reasonable.
-- Welcome contributors of all experience levels.
+- Welcome constructive discussion and collaboration.
-- Help maintain a friendly and collaborative environment.
+- Help foster an inclusive and supportive community.

 ---